berkeleyGamedev/DecalWebsite/pages/labs/lab9/lab9.md

 ![](images/image10.png)

 Anchor the Scrollbar to the right of the items and resize it however you want.
 Set the Image of the scrollbar to the *vertical slider panel*.
-Set the Image of the handle, which is a grandchild of the scrollbar, to vertical slider.
-Change the size of these elements to your discretion.
+Set the Image of the handle, which is a grandchild of the scrollbar, to *vertical slider*.

 ![](images/image24.png)

 Now let’s make the scrollbar work with our grid.
 Select Spacer in the hierarchy and add a ScrollRect component.
 Uncheck the Horizontal option, since our items will only be shifting vertically.
 Finally, let’s attach the scrollbar to the ScrollRect.
 Drag the Grid into the Content of the ScrollRect, since the grid is what we want to shift as we scroll.

+Be careful about adjusting the size of the Handle object after assigning the scrollbar to the Spacer, as it may cause the scrollbar to look weird.
 Then set the Vertical Scrollbar of the ScrollRect to be the scrollbar we just created.

 ![](images/image14.png)